 But times are changing as the rise of marketplace lenders carves a new path for small business lending.

-In the wake of the US economic recession, large banks have stopped approving loans to small businesses.
+In the wake of the US economic recession, some large banks have stopped approving loans to some small businesses.
 This was due in part to the effects of the economic downturn, but also due to tighter restrictions on creditors.

 As a result, banks have reduced the number of small business loans they have awarded by a startling 20%.